 - Baclofen is an anti-spasm medication that is also used in conditions such as multiple sclerosis and cerebral palsy.

-The response to these medications can vary and may take time to get the right dose.
+The response to these medications can vary and it may take time to get the right dose.

 Deep brain stimulation